tillitis/dev-tillitis/hugo/content/tools/_index.md

 $ sudo usermod -a -G dialout exampleuser
 ```

-For the change to take effect everywhere you need to logout from your
+For the change to take effect, you need to log out from your
-system and then log back in again.
-You can also run `newgrp dialout`
+system and then log back in again or run the command `newgrp dialout`
-in the terminal that you're working in.
+in the terminal that you are working in.

 ### Users on MacOS